ghidav/sae-bridge/README.md

 # SAEBridge

-This repository contains the code for the paper:
+This repo contains the code for the paper:

 *"Comparing Coarse and Fine-grained Mechanistic Interpretability in Language Models and Getting the Best of Both Worlds"*